DanielJ8/PortfolioProjects/Customer Segmentation Model/README.md

   Monetary: Total spend

-3. Outlier Detection
+3)Outlier Detection

   Used IQR method to detect and isolate extreme values in Monetary and Frequency

   Outliers were retained and analyzed separately, recognizing their business value

-4. Data Scaling
+4)Data Scaling

   Scaled features using StandardScaler to normalize value ranges before clustering

-6. K-Means Clustering
+5)K-Means Clustering

   Used Elbow Method and Silhouette Score to determine optimal k=4 for non-outliers

   Applied K-Means clustering and labeled clusters

-6. Outlier Grouping
+6)Outlier Grouping

   Grouped outliers manually into: